B2B cold emailing is hard, isn’t it?

 “Let me know if there’s anything you need, Ok?
 I’m here to help.”

 Does it sound supportive?
 Sure.
-But what if you finish with a cheeky gif, like below.
+But what if you finish with a cheeky gif.

 It catches the eye and drives the sentiment home with a bit of humor.